kent-map/kent/projects/duke-of-edinburgh/README.md

 ![](https://raw.githubusercontent.com/kent-map/images/main/thumbnails/the_garden_of_england1.jpg)

 'Ever before me is the picture of the High Street, Yalding.
-I smell the hop wagons rucking down from the farms whose least Bramling weighed ten times as much as was raised at impious Pembury or baleful Paddock Wood.
-I see my cricket bat, newly bound, gleaming on a nail outside the saddlers.
-Avast ye heart-breaking memories!'
+I smell the hop wagons rucking down from the farms whose least Bramling weighed ten times as much as was raised at impious Pembury or baleful Paddock Wood.'
+Read Alice's research into the life of war poet, Edmund Blunden, who grew up in Yalding, near Maidstone.

 ## Doodlebugs in Kent

 [Doodlebugs in Kent](/20c/ww2-doodlebug)

+Co-researched and designed by Duke of Edinburgh participant, Hannah and Applied Humanities student Alfie.
+This article illustrates the collaborative nature of the project.

 ## Leonard and Thomas Digges